 Children can get very sick from COVID-19, and the vaccine is the best way to protect them from serious illness or hospitalization.
 The vaccines offer effective protection against all variants of the virus in the U.S. and help keep children healthy and safe.
 It is recommended that all children 6 months of age and older receive a COVID vaccine.
 If you have questions about COVID vaccines for your child, talk to their health care provider or visit the Oregon Health Authority’s parents and guardians vaccine resources page.

-The COVID-19 vaccines are safe and effective.
+Yes, the COVID-19 vaccines are safe and effective.
 The vaccines were tested with tens of thousands of people all over the world to make sure they protect against COVID-19.
-Medical experts agree that getting vaccinated is the best way to protect yourself from COVID-19.
-The vaccines have been authorized by the Federal Drug Administration (FDA) and more than 150 million Americans have already been vaccinated.
+They have undergone and will continue to undergo the most intensive safety monitoring in U.S. history.
+Since the vaccines were authorized by the Federal Drug Administration (FDA), more than 218 million Americans have been safely vaccinated.